rubys/showcase/README.md

   action cable channels.

 The end result is what outwardly appears to be a single Rails app, with a single set of assets and a single cable.
-One additional rails instance to serve the index and ultimately provide global administration and features completes the picture.
+One additional rails instance serves the index and ultimately will provide global administration.

 # Topology